 Olivia loved the warm pools and was so tired at the end that she slept like a baby (well, she was one anyway =)).

 Private pool is a great idea if you want to have some privacy or travel in a group.
-You also get your private changing room and shower.
-There are standard and deluxe pools on offer - you decide which one to go for.
+In addition, you also get your private changing room and shower.
+There are standard and deluxe pools on offer – you decide which one to go for.

 We haven’t used a private pool since we were keen on trying several thermal baths.